lurchmath/cust-parse-test/plan.md

  - expand set of tests for many new mathematical expressions in many languages, including expressions that bind variables.
 Use the grammar here as an
    inspiration: https://github.com/lurchmath/earley-parser/blob/master/earley-tests.js#L225
+    - divisibility relation `|`
+    - congruence mod m relation
+    - generic relation `~`
-    - `|`, congruence mod m, generic relation `~`, equivalence class (for a relation)
+    - equivalence class (for a relation)
-    - `X is a[n] Y`, `X is a[n] Y of Z`, for a specific finite set of Ys
+    - `X is a[n] Y`, `X is a[n] Y of Z`, for a specific finite set of Ys (e.g., X is a set, or an equivalence relation, or a partial order, etc.)
-    - assumptions and declarations (but no need for Declare--we can do that in each doc just by listing concept.putdown for each concept)
+    - assumptions (given flags)
+    - Let-style declarations, with or without body
+    - ForSome-style declarations, always with body
     - EFAs
-    - naked binding?
     - common constants: pi, e, trig functions
  - expand all languages to support many new mathematical features, tests for each (note that set theory notation will need analogs to sum, product, ...)